kennethugo/field_and_road_classifier/README.md

 # field_and_road_classifier
-Binary classify that classifies two classes namely field and road
+A Binary classifier that classifies two classes namely field and road